nerdyrodent/VQGAN-CLIP/README.md

 ## Multiple prompts

 Text and image prompts can be split using the pipe symbol in order to allow multiple prompts.
-You can also use a a colon followed by a number to set a weight for that prompt.
+You can also use a colon followed by a number to set a weight for that prompt.
 For example:

 ```sh
 python generate.py -p "A painting of an apple in a fruit bowl | psychedelic | surreal:0.5 | weird:0.25"